mesosphere/dcos-docs-site/pages/1.10/deploying-services/creating-services/deploy-docker-app/index.md

     latest: digest: sha256:f733e23e1f5e83a29a223d0a7d30244b30c0d57d17aa0421d962019545d69c17 size: 2185
     ```

-# Create a Docker app and deploy to DC/OS
+# Add your Docker app to Marathon

-1. Create a Marathon app definition with the following contents and save as `hello-nginx.json`.
-In the `image` field, replace `<username>` with your Docker Hub username.
-In the `type` field, specify `MESOS` or `DOCKER` depending on which [containerizer runtime](/1.10/deploying-services/containerizers/) you prefer.
+1. Create a Marathon app definition with the following contents and save as `nginx.json`.
+If you’ve created your own Docker container, replace the image name `mesosphere` with your Docker Hub username:

     ```json
     {
-      "id": "hello-nginx",
+      "id": "nginx",
       "container": {
-        "type": "[MESOS | DOCKER]",
+        "type": "DOCKER",
         "docker": {
-          "image": "<username>/simple-docker",
+          "image": "mesosphere/simple-docker",
-          "parameters": [
-            {
-              "key": "log-driver",
-              "value": "none"
-            }
-          ]
         },
         "portMappings": [
           { "hostPort": 80, "containerPort": 80, "protocol": "tcp" }